• Skip to primary navigation

 • Serve on tacos and burritos – who needs salsa?
 It goes really well with Instant Pot Carnitas for taco Tuesday.

-• Use it as a salad dressing – Drizzle a little on your salad and toss.
+• Use it as a salad dressing – drizzle a little on your salad and toss.
 It’s amazing for steak salad.

 • Make chimichurri shrimp – sauté shrimp in this divine sauce or top grilled shrimp skewers